-- 1. Delta Counties Coalition Support the principles developed collectively by the Delta Counties Coalition. - Solano LAFCo Support the 2022 2023 legislative priorities and programs outlined and adopted by Solano LAFCo. - 3.
-Solano First 5 Support the 2022-2023 legislative priorities and programs outlined and adopted by the Solano First 5 Commission. - 4.
-Solano Transportation Authority Support the 2022 2023 legislative state priorities and programs as outlined and adopted by the Solano Transportation Authority. - 5.
+- 4. Solano First 5 Support the 2023-2024 legislative priorities and programs outlined and adopted by the Solano First 5. - 5.
 Travis Community Consortium Support the mission of all military organizations located within the County.
-Support the 2022-2023 state legislative priorities adopted by the Travis Community Consortium.
-Furthermore, encourage the State to adopt proactive measures regarding the Base Realignment and Closure (BRAC) and
+Support the 2023-2024 federal legislative priorities adopted by the Travis Community Consortium.